-From admin on February 7th, 2011 in Washington DC
+From Margaret Everton on February 7, 2011 in

 With their awesome craft blog Fabric Paper Glue, it’s no wonder that Michael and Mandy have crafted a great 608-square-foot home in Arlington, Virginia.
 In a city where a large and affordable space can be hard to come by, Michael and Mandy have created their own world.